 Phosphorus cycle: Definition, Steps, Examples, Importance, Topics

-Edited By Irshad Anwar | Updated on Aug 14, 2024 11:15 AM IST
+Edited By Irshad Anwar | Updated on Nov 14, 2024 09:05 AM IST

-What Is A Phosphorus Cycle?
+What is a Phosphorus Biogeochemical Cycle?

 The phosphorus cycle is defined as the circulation of phosphorus in the lithosphere, the hydrosphere, and the biosphere.
 Phosphorus is vital for all living things, needed in the advancement of DNA and RNA synthesis, ATP and the rising of cell membranes.
 In the aspect of phosphorus, the movement is between the pillars, Ions, rocks, water, and living things where phosphorus is released through the weathering of rocks, and dissolving into the soil and water, plant uptake, animal ingestion and is released back to the Ions, rocks and water through decomposition.
 It is an important cycle as far as phosphorus supply in ecosystems and biological production is concerned.

-Phosphorus In Nature
+Phosphorus in Nature

-The phosphorous are listed below-
+The sources of phosphorous are listed below-

 Rocks and minerals